Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/AIPlaybook.md

+# Building Your AI Playbook

-# 4 Keys to Effective AI
+## 4 Keys to Effective AI

 Artificial Intelligence (AI) is becoming increasingly important in the world of business.
 Companies are using it to streamline processes, improve customer experience, and gain a competitive edge.